emilymartin/brightwheel/README.md

 2/24/2021
 Brightwheel interview

-How to install/run your service:
+How to install/run this service:

+Requirements: Python 3.7 or later
-1. Download the repo from gitlab
+1. Download the repo from github
 In terminal:
 2. Run python setup.py install
 3. Run python -m interview